← Back to Blog

 docker build -t myapp:1.0 .

-docker build --build-arg NODE_ENV=production -t myapp . # build arguments
+docker build --build-arg NODE_ENV=production -t myapp . # pass build args

 # List and inspect